SpringRole/sv-us-docs/source/index.html.md

 Once a candidate has been invited to get themselves verified, the verification must be paid for.
 This API is used for the payment purpose and must be called immediately after the [Invite Candidates](https://docs.us.springverify.com/#invite-candidates) API.
 Payments will be processed using the details from the [Save Credit Card in Stripe for Payments](https://docs.us.springverify.com/#save-credit-card-in-stripe-for-payments) API.
 The reference ID retrieved from the "Invite Candidates" API is used here.
 Emails to candidates requesting verification will be sent only after the payment is successful.

-If the `send_email` field is set to `false`, the API will return the verification links of the employees in the response.
+If the `send_email` field is set to `false`, the API will return the verification links of the candidates in the response.

 If you have a coupon code you can enter it here.